camscofie/yannch/_posts/blogs/2019-07-30-AccessControl.md

 ### Simple-Security/ss-Eigenschaft

 **all Anfrage** to object o:
-+ the berater hasn't done anything with an object o', which is from another Firma
++ the berater hasn't done anything with any object o', which is not from another Firma or
-+ or the Berater has not **read/write** any o', which has conflicts with o
++ the Berater has not **read/write** any o', which has conflicts with o

 y(o)=y(o') ∨ y(o)!∈ x(o')

 ### Star Property

 a **write Anfrage** to oject o:
-+ the berater hasn't **read** any object o', which is from another Firma
++ the berater hasn't **read** any object o', which is not from another Firma or
-+ or all the o' the berater has **read** any o', but o' has no conflicts with anything
++ all the o' the berater has **read** any o', but o' has no conflicts with anything

 y(o)=y(o') ∨ x(o')=∅